carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 ## Simulating 95% confidence intervals
-In the previous section we learned that 95% of 95% confidence intervals are expected to contain the true population mean.
+In the previous section we learned that 95% of 95% confidence intervals are expected to contain the population mean.
 Let's see this in action, by simulating 100 data sets of 1000 female heights.

 First, we create a tibble for our means and confidence intervals.